pdm-pcb/LittlePCB/_posts/2023-07-15-cross-product.md

 }
 ```

 As you can see, it "crosses" all over the place, multiplying different components.
+The result of this arithmetic is a new vector that's perpendicular to the original two.
+If a dot product can be seen as a measure of how similar two vectors are, then a cross product can similarly be said to measure how different two vectors are.

-What's the result of this multiplication?
-The cross product gives you a new vector that's perpendicular to the original two.
-Like the dot product, the cross product can be used to explore how vectors relate to one another.
-Let's say again that the angle between $\vec a$ and $\vec b$ is *theta*, or $\theta$.
-The length of the vector you get from crossing $\vec a$ and $\vec b$ is equal to the length of both vectors times the sine of the angle between them.
+Remember how the dot product of two vectors relates to the cosine of the angle between those vectors?
+There is a relationship between the cross product of two vectors and the sine of the angle between them.
+Specifically, the length of the vector you get from crossing $\vec a$ and $\vec b$ is equal to the length of $\vec a$ and $\vec b$ times the sine of the angle between them.
 Written as an equation:

 $$||\vec a \times \vec b|| = ||\vec a||\ ||\vec b||\ sin(\theta)$$

-So here we are again seeing that trig and normalized vectors are probably going to be useful.
-But let's start with some unit tests to explore how the cross product behaves before looking at applications.
+The fact that dot relates to cosine and cross relates to sine helps emphasize how their uses are opposed.
+Calling them opposites would be silly, but they both explore how a pair of vectors relate to one another and whether you're looking for a metric of similarity or difference influences which product is helpful to you.

 ## Basic Unit Tests
 I'll test with some fixed values first: